Password protection of sites

 Require …

-they will have access to the given site subtree.
+will be able to access this subtree of the site.
 There can be any number of parameters (separated by a space).
-The parameter can be
+A parameter can be

 - For